stonybrookmotorsports/StonyBrookMotorsports/pages/quotes.md

 John:
 "Cats are just defective puppies."
 "Aren't the geese supposed to migrate?
 Go migrate.
 Go away."
+"Waba waba"
+"I'm not sure why I bring my phone.
+Do one ever calls me except spam callers."

+Billy:
+"Do we need any tappy tappy things or do they just come out?"

 Muffins: "Hey, why do you have that light on your backpack?"
 Duck: "My mom gave it to me, she's afraid I'll get attacked at night or something."